-UNCSD PREPCOM I: The first session of the PrepCom was held from 17-19 May 2010, at UN Headquarters in New York.
+UNCSD PREPCOM I: This meeting was held from 17-19 May 2010, at UN Headquarters in New York.
 The PrepCom assessed progress to date and the remaining gaps in implementing outcomes of major summits on sustainable development, as well as new and emerging challenges, a green economy in the context of sustainable development and poverty eradication, and the IFSD.
 Participants also organized their work in the lead-up to 2012, and considered the UNCSD's rules of procedure.

-FIRST INTERSESSIONAL MEETING: The first Intersessional Meeting for the UNCSD convened from 10-11 January 2011, at UN Headquarters in New York.
-During the meeting, delegates listened to a summary of the findings of the Synthesis Report on securing renewed political commitment for sustainable development, which assesses progress to date and remaining gaps in implementing the outcomes of the major summits on sustainable development, and addresses new and emerging challenges.
+FIRST INTERSESSIONAL MEETING: This meeting convened at UN Headquarters from 10-11 January 2011.
+Delegates listened to a summary of the findings of the Synthesis Report on securing renewed political commitment for sustainable development.
 Panel discussions were held on the green economy in the context of sustainable development and poverty eradication, and on the IFSD.

-UNCSD PREPCOM II: The second session of the PrepCom took place from 7-8 March 2011, at UN Headquarters in New York.
-Delegates discussed progress to date and remaining gaps in the implementation of the outcomes of the major summits on sustainable development, addressed new and emerging challenges, discussed the scope of a green economy and the idea of a blue economy, and debated the IFSD.
+UNCSD PREPCOM II: This meeting took place from 7-8 March 2011, also at UN Headquarters.
+Delegates discussed progress to date and remaining gaps in the implementation of the outcomes of the major summits on sustainable development, addressed new and emerging challenges, discussed the scope of a green economy and the idea of a "blue economy," and debated the IFSD.
 At the end of the meeting, a decision was adopted on the process for preparing the draft outcome document for the UNCSD.

-UNCSD SUBREGIONAL PREPARATORY MEETINGS FOR SIDS: Three subregional preparatory meetings were convened to allow SIDS the opportunity to prepare inputs into the UNCSD preparatory process.
+UNCSD SUBREGIONAL PREPARATORY MEETINGS FOR SIDS: Three subregional preparatory meetings were convened to allow small island developing states (SIDS) the opportunity to prepare inputs into the UNCSD preparatory process.
 The Subregional Preparatory Meeting for the Caribbean convened in Georgetown, Guyana, on 20 June 2011.
-The Subregional Preparatory Committee for the Atlantic, Indian Ocean, Mediterranean, and South China Sea (AIMS) countries, convened in Mahé, Seychelles, from 7-8 July 2011.
+The Subregional Preparatory Committee for the Atlantic, Indian Ocean, Mediterranean and South China Sea (AIMS) countries, convened in Mahé, Seychelles, from 7-8 July 2011.
 The Pacific Subregional Preparatory Joint Ministerial Meeting convened in Apia, Samoa, from 21-22 July 2011.
-At these meetings, participants adopted recommendations including on creating a green economy in a blue world, strengthening the regional IFSD, and the value and benefits in engaging in the process and the opportunities that it represents, particularly in regard to the green economy.

-UNCSD REGIONAL PREPARATORY MEETINGS: The UN regional economic and social commissions organized preparatory meetings for the UN regions between September and December 2011.
+UNCSD REGIONAL PREPARATORY MEETINGS: Between September and December 2011, the UN regional economic and social commissions organized preparatory meetings for the UN regions.

-The Regional Preparatory meeting for Latin America and the Caribbean convened in Santiago, Chile, from 7-9 September 2011.
-The main outcome of this meeting was a set of negotiated conclusions, which included calls for finding better ways to measure the wealth of countries that adequately reflect the three pillars of sustainable development, and a flexible and efficient global IFSD ensuring effective integration of the three pillars.
+The Regional Preparatory Meeting for Latin America and the Caribbean convened in Santiago, Chile, from 7-9 September 2011.
+The main outcome of this meeting included calls for finding better ways to measure the wealth of countries that adequately reflect the three pillars of sustainable development, and a flexible and efficient global IFSD ensuring effective integration of the three pillars.
 Delegates also discussed a proposal from Colombia and Guatemala to launch a process to develop sustainable development goals (SDGs).

 The Arab Regional Preparatory Meeting took place from 16-17 October 2011, in Cairo, Egypt.
-On the green economy, delegates highlighted the lack of a universal definition and agreed that it should be a tool for sustainable development rather than as a new principle that might replace sustainable development.
-Regarding the IFSD, some said they could not discuss the international options in detail until the proposals and their financial implications are made clear.
+Delegates highlighted the lack of a universal definition of green economy and agreed that it should be a tool for sustainable development rather than a new principle that might replace sustainable development.
+Some said they could not discuss the international options for the IFSD until the proposals and their financial implications are clear.

 Participants also highlighted the need for balance among the three pillars of sustainable development.

 The Regional Preparatory Meeting for Asia and the Pacific took place from 19-20 October 2011, in Seoul, Republic of Korea.
-On green economy, although many found merit in the idea, some noted that a green economy should not lead to protectionism or conditionalities.
+Although many found merit in the idea of a green economy, some noted that it should not lead to protectionism or conditionalities.
 On IFSD, while many favored "strengthening" UNEP, there was no consensus on whether this should be done through transforming UNEP into a specialized agency.
 Some participants also expressed interest and support for establishing a sustainable development council.
-Participants adopted the "Seoul Outcome," which was submitted to the Rio+20 Preparatory Committee.